 Here’s the route map I followed during the Delhi to Manali itinerary…

 If you decided to visit the Hallan Valley & Sethan (located in Hamta Valley) on your Manali road trip, let me tell you that both the places are located before Manali.

 For Hallan Valley, catch the old-Kullu Manali highway from Kullu (towards Manali) and then follow the Hallan Road on your right, as you bypass the town of Naggar.
-The Hallan Road is pretty good in shape and can be visited in a small family car as well as a Traveller.
+Hallan Road remains pretty good in shape throughout the year.
 Government buses also run on this route.

 For Sethan, however, reach the town of Prini (located 3 km before Manali) and then take the road to Hamta.
 Sethan is located at the 35th curve and about 9km from Prini.
 The road to Sethan is a little bad in shape and is a pretty steep climb.

 There are no government buses running on Prini-Sethan route and is only accessible by a 12-seater traveller, hired jeeps and private taxis/cars.